SoftwareAG/c8y-docs/content/about-doc/intro-documentation.md

 layout: bundle
 ---

-This documentation describes the **10.6.0 release (April 2020)** of the Cumulocity IoT platform.
+This documentation is a preview for the **10.7.0 release (October 2020)** of the Cumulocity IoT platform.

-This documentation covers all new features and functionality introduced with release 10.6.0 (see the [Release notes](/release-notes#10.6.0) for details).
+It includes new features and functionality introduced with the incremental releases 10.6.7 to 10.6.12 or with the GA release 10.7.0 but is still in beta state and not meant to be complete.
+See the [Release notes](/release-notes/overview/) for more details.

 Any other relevant changes that have been made to the Cumulocity IoT documentation since the previous version will be mentioned in the release notes as well.